Domination of the rectangular queen's graph: Introduction

 We have computed \gamqq\ for rectangular chessboards with $4 \leq m \leq n \leq 18$.
-Results are given in Table 1; for most $m$ and $n$ we give a file of minimum dominating sets with one from every equivalence class, unless the number of equivalence classes is large.
-An online appendix at \href{http://www.sztaki.mta.hu/\%7Ebozoki/queens}{http://www.sztaki.mta.hu/\%7Ebozoki/queens} includes the computational results.
+Results are given in Table 1; for most $m$ and $n$ we give a f{\kern0pt}ile of minimum dominating sets with one from every equivalence class, unless the number of equivalence classes is large.
+The online appendix at \\ \url{https://www.combinatorics.org/ojs/index.php/eljc/article/view/v26i4p45/HTML} includes the computational results.
 For each set, we describe its symmetry and say whether it can be obtained by one of the constructions in Section \ref{construct}.

 The computation was done with a backtracking algorithm.
 The backtrack condition minimizes the number of queens placed.
 If a solution is found with $k$ queens, then the remaining search space is limited to at most $k-1$ queens.
 The algorithm places a single queen in a position covering the top left cell and does a recursive call to cover all remaining cells.
 Some heuristics are used also to {f}{i}nd the {f}{i}rst solution faster: the {f}{i}rst queen is placed in the middle of the board (actually in the closest to middle position attacking the top left cell); other possible attacking positions are only tried later.
 Frequently this position is part of a minimal solution.